 E-Commerce and GST Provisions in India

 Hello readers!
-In this article, we will give you a brief about the impact of GST on E-Commerce industry.
-As you know, E-Commerce can be described supply of goods or services through electronic channels such as Amazon and flipkart.
-They are facilitation actual suppliers to supply goods through their platform.
+In this article, we will give you a brief about the E-Commerce and GST Provisions in India and the impact of GST on E-Commerce industry.
+As you know, E-Commerce can be described supply of goods or services through electronic channels such as Amazon and flipkart etc. They are facilitation actual suppliers to supply goods through their platform.
 Electronic Commerce and Electronic Commerce Operator has been defined under GST law.
 As per GST Law: –

-Electronic Commerce mean supply of goods and/or services including digital products over digital or electronic network.
+Electronic Commerce define supply of goods and/or services including digital products over digital or electronic network.

 Electronic commerce operator mean any person who owns, operates or manages digital or electronic facility or platform for electronic commerce.